Blueprint Your Book: Crafting Compelling Scenes, with Susanne Dunlap

 Whether you’re writing fiction, nonfiction, or memoir, the most important moments are rendered in scenes.
 Scenes are where you plunge the reader into the action, immerse them in the heart of a situation, or take them along for the ride on your character’s emotional rollercoaster.
 They provide the forward momentum that keeps your reader turning the pages.
-In this half-day workshop, we’ll identify different kinds of scenes and explore the craft of creating them.
-We’ll analyze examples from literature and take some time to work on a scene in your own projects.
-Writers of all levels are welcome
+In this half-day workshop, we’ll identify different kinds of scenes and explore the craft of creating them, as well as explore the interplay between scene and narration.

-Susanne Dunlap is the author of nine historical novels for adults and teens.
+Susanne Dunlap is the author of ten historical novels for adults and teens.
 Her young adult novel The Musician’s Daughter was a Junior Library Guild selection and a Bankstreet Children’s Book of the Year, and it was nominated for the Missouri Gateway Readers Prize and the Utah Book Award.
-Her latest novel, Listen to the Wind and The Spirit of Fire are the first volumes of a medieval trilogy for adults, The Orphans of Tolosa.
-Listen to the Wind is a semi-finalist for the Chaucer Awards for Pre-1750 Historical Fiction and a Distinguished Favorite in the NYC Big Book Awards.
+Her novels Listen to the Wind and The Spirit of Fire are the first volumes of a medieval trilogy for adults, The Orphans of Tolosa.
+Listen to the Wind is a finalist for the Chaucer Awards for Pre-1750 Historical Fiction and a Distinguished Favorite in the NYC Big Book Awards.
 Susanne has a PhD in music history from Yale University, and is an Author Accelerator Certified Advanced Book Coach.